mahipv/pg_ai/README.md

 PostgreSQL extension with builtin RAG capabilities, enabling the interpretation and querying of data through both natural language and SQL functions.

+## Overview

-The pg_ai extension harnesses AI LLMs for:
+The pg_ai extension brings the power of AI and LLMs to SQL. pg_ai helps in:

 (i) Facilitating natural language interaction with datasets:
 Transforming query results from PostgreSQL tables into a vector store,